 Learning/ Subculture

-Learning theories assume that both deviant and conformal behaviours are learned in interactions with other members of society.
-Learning theoretical approaches explain delinquency as behaviours that are processually passed on in groups and communities.
-Criminal behaviour is thus learned in the same way and through the same mechanisms as any
+Learning theories suggest that both deviant and conformist behaviors are learned through interactions with other members of society.
+Learning theories explain delinquency as behaviors that are processually transmitted in groups and communities.
+Criminal behavior is thus learned in the same way and through the same mechanisms as any other behavior.